medavox/kotlin-rust-guide/src/borrowing.md

 # Borrowing and Ownership

-In Kotlin a variable exists, and is available, while it’s in scope.
+In Kotlin a variable is available while it’s in scope.

 A global static variable is always available but a variable created in a method (unless returned) only exists during that instance of the methods execution.